Hebrew: נֹ֫חַ —transliteration: Noah or Noach —meaning: rest

 also known as: Noe

 Noah is the name of a biblical man and a woman.

 Major patriarch of all peoples, Godly man of two different worlds, a savior of animals and mankind

 By God’s plan, he survived the worldwide catastrophic judgment of God on mankind’s evil.

-The pre-Flood man Noah, who built the ark, was the grandson of Methuselah (Gen. 5:25-29), who was for 250 years contemporary with Adam, and the son of Lamech, who was about 50 years old at the time of Adam’s death.
+Noah built the ark with his 3 sons.
+He was the grandson of Methuselah (Genesis 5:25-29)—who was for 250 years contemporary with Adam.
+Noah was the son of Lamech, who was about 50 years old at the time of Adam’s death.

-The words of his father Lamech at his birth (Gen. 5:29) have been regarded as in a sense prophetical, designating Noah as a type of Him who is the true “rest and comfort” of men under the burden of life (Matt.11:28).
+The words of his father Lamech at his birth (Genesis 5:29) have been regarded as in a sense prophetical, designating Noah as a type of Him who is the true “rest and comfort” of men under the burden of life (Matt.11:28).

 But now the descendants of Cain and of Seth began to intermarry, and then there sprang up a race distinguished for their ungodliness.
-Men became more and more corrupt, and God determined to sweep the Earth of its wicked population (Gen. 6:7).
-But with Noah God entered into a covenant, with a promise of deliverance from the threatened deluge (18).
+Men became more and more corrupt, and God determined to sweep the Earth of its wicked population (Genesis 6:7).
+But with Noah, God entered into a covenant, with a promise of deliverance from the threatened deluge (18).

-The judgment threatened now fell on the guilty world, “the world that then was, being overflowed with water, perished” (2 Pet.
-3:6).
-The ark floated on the waters for 150 days, and then rested on the mountains of Ararat (Gen. 8:3,4); but not for a considerable time after this was divine permission given him to leave the ark, so that he and his family were a whole year shut up within it (Gen. 6-14).
+The judgment threatened now fell on the guilty world, “the world that then was, being overflowed with water, perished” (2 Peter 3:6).
+The ark floated on the waters for 150 days, and then rested on the mountains of Ararat (Genesis 8:3-4), but not for a considerable time after this was divine permission given him to leave the ark.
+He and his family were shut up within it for more than a whole year (Genesis 6-14).